How To Move to Germany (2024 Guide)

 - You have an established pension fund if you’re 45 years or older.

-Individuals who want to pursue a liberal profession can qualify for a freelancer visa, which is different from setting up a business.
-You can file your freelance business under the tax office and work as a freelancer for three months before converting your visa into a residence permit.
-The German authorities recognize professionals as freelancers if they work in the following industries:
+Individuals who want to pursue a liberal profession may qualify for a freelancer visa instead.
+You can register your freelance business under the tax office and work as a freelancer for three months before converting your visa into a residence permit.

-- Business and tax counseling
+- Business and tax consulting

 - Law